Winter Horse Care: Keeping Your Horse Healthy, Happy, and Fit in Cold Weather

 Kelp – Rich in iodine and essential minerals, kelp supports thyroid function, joint health, and overall metabolism.

-Winter Feeding Tip: Herbal Teas & Warm Mashes
+Winter Feeding Tip: Herbal teas and warm mashes

 One of the best ways to provide these beneficial herbs in winter is to make a warm herbal tea.
 Simply steep the herbs in hot water, let it cool to a safe temperature, and mix into a comforting mash with Speedi-beet or chaff.
 This not only adds warmth to their diet but also makes a nutritious and hydrating treat during colder months.